-The Work First Foundation is excited to welcome the Work First Fellows to the start of their service year opportunity with America Works and The Work First Foundation.
-This year's fellows include recent graduates from Columbia University, Duke University, Elon University, Marquette University, Michigan State University, New York University, Stony Brook University, University of California-Berkeley, University of Michigan, Villanova University, and a Fulbright scholar.
-This impressive group of young professionals held internships with local, state, federal and foreign governments, worked as mentors to at-risk populations, and lead innovative research projects.
-This year each fellow will have a unique opportunity to help adults living in poverty through training programs that lead to jobs.
-Additionally, each fellow will be tasked with a research project aimed at finding creative solutions to complex problems in the arena of workforce development and urban poverty.
+The Work First Foundation welcomes the 2017-2018 Work First Fellows to the start of their service year run in collaboration with America Works.
+This cohort includes recent graduates from Columbia University, Duke University, University of California-Berkeley, University of Michigan, Villanova University, and a Fulbright scholar.
+This impressive group of young professionals held internships with local, state, federal and foreign governments, worked as mentors to at-risk populations, and led innovative research projects.
+This year each fellow will have the opportunity to help adults living in poverty gain meaningful employment.
+Additionally, each fellow will complete a research project aimed at finding creative solutions to complex problems in the fields of workforce development and urban poverty.
 Meet our fellows below!

 San Francisco, CA